heuristicus/spot_ros/README.md

 ![CP Spot](cp_spot.jpg)

+If you prefer ROS2, a [ROS2 version](https://github.com/bdaiinstitute/spot_ros2/) of this driver is also available.

 ## Prerequisites

 You should be using ROS noetic.
 ROS melodic can also be used but may require modifications to build correctly.